 Weekend bag?
 Check!
 Family and friends?
 Check!
 Top down?
 Check!
 Favorite playlist locked and loaded?
 Check!
 It’s finally time to head out on that road trip you’ve been dreaming about.
 But before you take that epic road trip, we want to help save you money and headaches down the road!
 Here are a few tips to make sure your tires are prepared to get you to your ultimate destination.

 1. Under Pressure – According to the Rubber Manufacturers Association (RMA), only 15% of drivers know how to properly check tire pressure.
 Why is proper tire inflation important?
 Under inflated tires cause U.S. drivers to waste 1.2 billion gallons of fuel annually.
 According to the U.S. Department of Energy, properly inflated tires can improve fuel efficiency by up to 3 percent.
-They also site that under-inflated tires can lower gas mileage by 0.2 percent for every 1 psi drop in pressure on all four tires.
+They also cite that under-inflated tires can lower gas mileage by 0.2 percent for every 1 psi drop in pressure on all four tires.
 Properly inflated tires are also safer and last longer, ultimately saving you money!

 Check tire pressure regularly!
 Once per month and before every long trip.
 Tire pressure should be checked when tires are cold (car has not been driven for at least three hours).
 The correct tire pressure can be found in the car owner manual, on the gas tank lid, the driver’s side door edge, or on the door post.
 Tire pressure must be the same on the tires of each axle, but may be different on the front and rear axle.
 And remember to tightly close the valve caps to protect the valve from dust and dirt and to prevent leaking.
 Replace missing valve caps without delay.